Best Ways to Clean & Sanitize Silver Nipple Shields

 What Are These Magical Little Cups?

-Silver nursing cups are exactly what they sound like - small, dome-shaped cups made from pure silver that protect and heal your nipples.
+Silver nursing cups are exactly what they sound like—small, dome-shaped cups made from pure silver that protect and heal your nipples.
 Think of them as tiny protective helmets for your girls.
-The ones I use from Go Mommy are made from 925 sterling silver, which is what you want to look for.
-They're not just any silver cups breastfeeding moms can use - they're specifically designed to help with healing while letting your skin breathe.
+The ones I use from Go Mommy are made from 925 sterling silver, which is the gold standard (pun intended).
+They aren't just any silver cups breastfeeding moms can use—they are specifically designed to create a healing environment while letting your skin breathe.

 Why Silver?
 (Because Science Is Cool)

 Here's what blew my mind: silver has natural antimicrobial properties.
-When I first learned how silverettes work, I was fascinated.
+When I first learned how silver nipple shields work, I was fascinated.
 The silver actually helps prevent bacteria growth and promotes healing.
 No wonder my great-grandmother used silver for everything!
-These aren't just fancy nipple covers - they're healing tools backed by centuries of use and modern science.
+These aren't just fancy nipple covers—they're healing tools backed by centuries of use and modern science.

 Getting Started: The Basics of Silver Nipple Shield Care